 I am currently (co)supervising several PhD students working on "The political ecology of green microfinance instruments in Nicaragua", on "Global-to-local political contestations of conditional finance mechanisms under the Reduced Emission from Deforestation and Forest Degradation (REDD+) framework in the Democratic Republic of Congo", and on "Enabling local actors to secure access to freshwater in a telecoupled world".

-I have published several book chapters, policy briefs, and research articles in academic journals such as Environmental Science & Policy, Ecological Economics, Development & Change, Geoforum, Conservation Letters, Environment and Development Economics, and Enterprise Development and Microfinance (see also my full publication profile on University of Antwerp, ResearchGate and GoogleScholar).
+I have published several book chapters, policy briefs, and research articles in academic journals such as Environmental Science & Policy, Ecological Economics, Development & Change, Geoforum, Conservation Letters, Progress in Human Geography, Environment and Development Economics, and Enterprise Development and Microfinance (see also my full publication profile on University of Antwerp, ResearchGate and GoogleScholar).

 My key publications in academic journals include: